If you have a short growing season then a hotbed is for you. Today I will show you how to build a simple one with straw bales.

 It just kept growing and growing…

-The squash were oh so wonderful that year.
+The squash was oh so wonderful that year.

 So were the tomatoes that grew in here though they did have to compete for space.

-Below is another Straw Bale garden bed in different location.
-It is filled with greens, broccoli, sugar snap peas and green onions.
+Below is another Straw Bale garden bed in a different location.
+It is filled with greens, broccoli, sugar snap peas, and green onions.